The Curve of Chance

 The Curve of Chance revolves about four stories all merging at a single incident.
 To start with there is a plane take-off.
 The scene expands from the point of view of the pilot and explains the incidents around take-off.
 Then there are four chapters painting four different incidents merging at that same take-off.
 Each incident ends with the take-off but explained from the point of view of the character pertaining to the particular incident.
 The four incidents are completely different and take you to very different world individually.
 However, these incidents are beautifully weaved among each other via one character or other.

 First incident is like science fiction which talks about a spectacle that could project human thoughts running in their brain.
 It not only contains science but also enough extortion related to such scientific inventions.
-A lot of scientific explanations go in, but the English is simple enough for a common reader to grasp the wordpress story and the flow.
+A lot of scientific explanations go in, but the English is simple enough for a common reader to grasp the story and the flow.

-Second incident is totally off from the earlier chapter.
+Second incident wordpress is totally off from the earlier chapter.
 It is about snake catching and making a scientific career out of it.
 Here again, much research is done by author about explaining the snake breeds, about their venom, habitat, etc. You will appreciate the read when you stumble upon how the characters from first and second incident are placed in the story.

 Third incident is about police, which again is very different from earlier two incidents.
 Still the author beautifully links the character with the earlier two incidents.
 This chapter explains the character of a police and his mental agony when he is not able to perform his duties.